 Sometimes we struggle to find time for looking after our own mental health and wellbeing – or that of people close to us.
-Together, we can learn to support ourselves and others, simply by registering for a free place to attend our virtual Mental Health and Wellbeing Conference.
+Together, we can learn to support ourselves and others, simply by registering for a free place to attend our online Mental Health and Wellbeing Conference.

 Our Conference is a unique opportunity to access invaluable knowledge and tips.
 It also offers the chance to be part of something bigger too – a community of people who come together virtually from all departments across the UK to learn, share and support each other when times get tough.